papivot/pksconcourse/README.md

 **Preperation:** Create an S3 bucket (e.g. *mys3bucket-pks*) in the same region where you want to deploy the platform.
 Make sure the necessary access are provided.

 Create/upload a file called *terraform.tfvars.orig* in the bucket.
 The contents of a sample file is in this repository.
-Note that the *ops_manager_ami* value has to in format ami_xxxxxxxxxxxxx
+Note that the *ops_manager_ami* value has to in the *format ami-xxxxxxxxxxxxx*.
+This value is replaced dynamically with the correct ami-id for the region specified.

 (TODO: Make this file more generic and update variables dynamically)